TAKE A LOOK-India's ban on banknotes sparks a cash crunch

-billion - that he said were fuelling corruption, being forged and even paying
+that he said were fuelling corruption, being forged and even paying for attacks

 The move has disrupted the daily lives of hundreds of millions of Indians